 - You’re fully in control, and your financial plan is always accessible.

-When I first started tackling my student loan and credit card debt, I kept everything in my head: numbers, due dates, interest rates.
+When I first started tackling my student loan and credit card debt, I kept everything in my head: numbers, due dates, and interest rates.
 I thought I was saving time.
 But what I was really doing was avoiding reality.

 It wasn’t until I saw my total debt written down on a single sheet, line by line, balance by balance, that the weight of it truly hit me.
 That printable debt tracker didn’t just organize my finances; it confronted me with the truth I had been dodging.